RedisLabs/redislabs-docs/content/rc/security/access-control/multi-factor-authentication.md

 To change the mobile phone number used for MFA:

-1. Navigate to the **Multi-Factor Authentication** view.
+1. Navigate to the Multi-Factor authentication section in the **User Profile** view.
-1. Select **Change number**.
+2. Select **Change number**.
-1. Enter the new mobile phone number, and complete the verification process as described above.
+3. Enter the new mobile phone number, and complete the verification process as described above.

 ### Configure MFA for an authenticator app {#app}